-In the Part I of our blog on Tips for Preparing for UPSC IAS Interview we had discussed in detail about why and how PT is conducted and we had also dwelled upon some sample questions of the interview.
+In the blog – ‘How to prepare for IAS Interview’ – we had discussed in detail about why and how PT is conducted and we had also dwelled upon some sample questions of the interview.
 In Part II of this blog we shall be giving tips on what is to be done before PT and on the day of PT, on how to interact with the Interviewing Board.

 The nature of personality test for the UPSC Civil Services Examination is quite unlike those for other services interviews.
 The candidates aspiring for Civil Services (IAS, IPS, IFS, IRS and other Services) are interviewed by a Board which is already aware of their personal and professional background (from Detailed Application Form, DAF, which candidates have to fill up after they clear Mains exam).
 The objective of the interview is to assess the suitability of the candidate for a career in public service.
 The test is intended to judge the mental calibre, Intelligent quotient, emotional quotient and emotional intelligence of a candidate.

 The personality test requires the candidates to exhibit not only the art of balanced and precise thoughts and knowledge but also the art of communicating it effectively.
 In other words, two most distinct attributes of a candidate who is well prepared for PT are his knowledge and communication skills.
 And none of these two can be achieved overnight or in a short time.
 Both these attributes need to be cultivated with perseverance.
 Since overall personality development is a continuous process, it requires nurturing for sustained time.
 For knowledge superiority, a student is required to go through reference books, journals, magazines and newspapers (the list of resources is never exhaustive).
 Good vocabulary and right pronunciation will bring confidence and improvement in communication skills.